-7.2.13 GENERATE ASYMMETRIC KEY PAIR
+7.2.14 GENERATE ASYMMETRIC KEY PAIR

 This command either initiates the generation and storing of an asymmetric key pair, i. e., a public key and a private key in the card, or returns the public key of an asymmetric key pair previously generated in the card or imported.
 The card should use 65537 dec.
 (10001 bin.) as default value for e, but other values are accepted by the outside world.
 In case of key pair generation the command does not set the values of the corresponding fingerprint.
 After receiving the public key the terminal has to calculate the fingerprint and store it in the relevant DO.
-The generation of a key pair for digital signature resets the digital signature counter to zero (000000).
+The generation of a key pair for digital signature resets the digital signature counter to zero (000000), other related DO (e. g. certificates) may be reset also.
 The command can only be used after correct presentation of PW3 for the generation of a key pair.
 Reading of a public key is always possible.

 CLA 00 / 0C

 INS 47

-P1 80 = Generation of key pair

-81 = Reading of actual public key template
+P1 80 = Generation of key pair 81 = Reading of actual public key template

 P2 00

-Lc 02
+Lc 02 or 05

 Data field CRT for relevant function

 Le 00